Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 A hook is applied to the model for obtaining the output of the penultimate layer.The code for this is [link](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/CSV_Creation(Penultimate%20and%20the%20GT).ipynb).
 Once the output of the penultimate layer is obtained (1,4) a multioutput regressor i.e SVR is applied.
 This was fitted on the test part of the trained model.
 We compare the results of both last year’s implementation and the updated model.

 We select 10 users from the test set based on the number of frames and the results are provided on that.
 The test set is used for fitting the SVR as this is the data the model has not seen.
 Corresponding to every user there are multiple input values(frames) associated to each Ground truth point.
-We fit the model in two different ways,one being where we consider all the frames for fitting our model i.e lets say 1000 frames(Considering all frames).In the second case we randomly pick out one frame corresponding to each ground truth value, hence there will be 30 frames which will used this time as there are 30 unique Ground truth values(Considering 30 unique points).These are split into 70:30 ratio which results into 21 points for fitting the SVR and the rest 9 for testing the SVR.
+We fit the model in two different ways,one  where we consider all the frames for fitting our model i.e lets say 1000 frames(Considering all frames).In the second case we randomly pick out one frame corresponding to each ground truth value, hence there will be 30 frames which will used this time as there are 30 unique Ground truth values(Considering 30 unique points).
+These are split into 70:30 ratio which results into 21 points for fitting the SVR and the rest 9 for testing the SVR.
 The results for both are provided in the table below.

 For sweeping the parameters we consider: